polkadot-fellows/RFCs/text/0000-fellowship-salaries.md

 on par with a full-time job.
 Providing a livable wage to those making such contributions makes it pragmatic to work full-time on Polkadot.

+Note: Goals of the Fellowship, expectations for each Dan, and conditions for promotion and demotion are all explained in the Manifesto.
+This RFC is only to propose concrete values for allowances.

 ## Stakeholders

 - Fellowship members